 Vito Schnabel Gallery presented Dan Flavin, to Lucie Rie and Hans Coper, master potters in St. Moritz from December 19, 2017 — February 4, 2018.
 The exhibition featured nine light pieces from the series dedicated to Rie, nine works from his series dedicated to Coper, and a selection of ceramics by Rie and Coper from Flavin’s personal collection.

-Major solo exhibitions of Flavin’s work include those at the Museum of Contemporary Art, Chicago (1967); the National Gallery of Canada, Ottawa (1969); the Staatliche Kunsthalle, Baden-Baden (1989); Dan Flavin: A Retrospective, an international touring exhibition that included the National Gallery of Art, Washington, D.C.; Modern Art Museum of Fort Worth, Texas; Museum of Contemporary Art, Chicago; Hayward Gallery, London; Musée d’art moderne de la Ville de Paris; Pinakothek der Moderne, Munich, and the Los Angeles County Museum of Art (2004–2007); and the Morgan Library and Museum (2012).
-Permanent, large-scale installations of fluorescent light can be seen at the Dan Flavin Art Institute, Bridgehampton, New York; Dia: Beacon, New York; the Chinati Foundation, Marfa, Texas; and Chiesa Rossa, Milan.
+Major solo exhibitions of Flavin’s work include those at the National Gallery of Canada, Ottawa; Staatliche Kunsthalle, Baden-Baden; St. Louis Art Museum, Missouri; Morgan Library and Museum, New York; and Dan Flavin: A Retrospective, an international touring exhibition that included the National Gallery of Art, Washington, D.C.; Modern Art Museum of Fort Worth, Texas; Museum of Contemporary Art, Chicago; Hayward Gallery, London; the Musée d’art moderne de la Ville de Paris; Los Angeles County Museum of Art; and Pinakothek der Moderne, Munich.
+Permanent, large-scale installations of fluorescent light can be seen at the Dan Flavin Art Institute, Bridgehampton, New York; Dia: Beacon, New York; Chinati Foun-dation, Marfa, Texas; and Chiesa Rossa, Milan.
 Flavin died in 1996 in Riverhead, New York.